Oracle Materialized Views

 Syntax: PARALLEL (DEGREE <INTEGER>)

-Partitioning Materialized views can be partitioned just like any other table.
+Partitioning Materialized views can be partitioned just like any other heap table.

 Prebuilt Tables The ON PREBUILT TABLE clause lets you register an existing table as a preinitialized materialized view.
 This clause is particularly useful for registering large materialized views in a data warehousing environment.
 The table must have the same name and be in the same schema as the resulting materialized view.